AphoticD/megazoomer/README.markdown

 * Download the [megazoomer v0.6 bundle](https://github.com/AphoticD/megazoomer/raw/master/megazoomer_v0.6.zip).
 * Drop **megazoomer.bundle** into either /Library/Application Support/SIMBL/Plugins or ~/Library/Application Support/SIMBL/Plugins (create and name these folders as required).

-Megazoomer will be available next time you start a Cocoa-based application.
+**megazoomer** will be available next time you start a Cocoa-based application.

 ### To Enter Full Screen mode ###